Two Ways to Develop a Project

 STEP 1: Assemble a Team Seek the support and prayer of your church or organization’s leadership as you embark in this process.

 Identify potential team members by looking for people who are passionate about community outreach and the church, and have skills that can contribute to the project.
 Meet as a team to establish your purpose and commit to working toward it.
-Establish a regular meeting schedule to ensure good communication. |
+Establish a regular meeting schedule to ensure good communication.
+Establish the basic thrust of what you want to accomplish through your project. |

 STEP 2: Define the Key Issues Research the community and identify its needs and challenges—conduct surveys, lead focus groups in the community, speak with church or organization members, neighbors and community leaders.
 Listen and learn!
 Consider a prayer walk through your community to learn firsthand the needs.
 How can your congregation or organization be a blessing to the community?